scott-huberty/q1k-neuroimaging/docs/source/lab_specifications/index.rst

 Communication Across systems
 ----------------------------
-The Display PC, Host PC, iMac (Net Station Acquisition), and EEG amplifier are all connected to a ethernet HUB via ethernet cables, which allows them to communicate with each other and share events.
+The Display PC, Host PC, iMac (Net Station Acquisition), and EEG amplifier are all connected to an ethernet hub via ethernet cables, which allows them to communicate with each other and share events.
 The specific communication protocol is handled under the hood by the Magstim and SR software, as these two companies maintain an ongoing collaboration to ensure that their systems are compatible.